 - Migrate from paper to a digital environment

 Once you have reduced manual processes and integrated workflows, it’s time to employ an integration solution.
 System integrators can optimize workflow by sharing functions and data from disparate processes.
-By eliminating manual consolidation methods, integration saves time and effort, while reducing the risk of human error.
+By eliminating manual consolidation methods, integration saves an amount of time and effort while reducing the risk of human error.

 Integrations also help to replace physical documentation, reduce paper waste, and improve communication through virtual data sharing.
 Advanced integration software streamlines operational efficiency by: